 - 1. Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a Domain Contact via email and then receiving a confirming response utilizing the Random Value.
-(BR section 3.2.2.4.2); or - 2.
-Having the Applicant demonstrate control over the requested FQDN by calling the Domain Contact's (the Registrant's) phone number and obtaining a response confirming the Applicant's request for validation of the FQDN (BR section 3.2.2.4.3); and this method will not be used after May 31, 2019; or - 3.
-Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address created by prepending 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' in the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name and obtaining a response utilizing the Random Value (BR section 3.2.2.4.4); or - Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value in a DNS CNAME or TXT record on an Authorization Domain Name (BR section 3.2.2.4.7); or - Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address sent to a DNS CAA Email Contact.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3 (BR section 3.2.2.4.13); or
+(TLS BR section 3.2.2.4.2); or - 2.
+Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address created by prepending 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' in the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name and obtaining a response utilizing the Random Value (TLS BR section 3.2.2.4.4); or

-- 6. Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a DNS TXT Record Email Contact via email and then receiving a confirming response utilizing the Random Value (BR section 3.2.2.4.14); or - 7.
+- 3. Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value in a DNS CNAME or TXT record on an Authorization Domain Name (TLS BR section 3.2.2.4.7); or - 4.
+Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to an email address sent to a DNS CAA Email Contact.
+The relevant CAA Resource Record Set must be found using the search algorithm defined in RFC 8659 Section 3 (TLS BR section 3.2.2.4.13); or - 5.
+Having the Applicant demonstrate control over the requested FQDN by sending a Random Value to a DNS TXT Record Email Contact via email and then receiving a confirming response utilizing the Random Value (TLS BR section 3.2.2.4.14); or - 6.
 Having the Applicant demonstrate control over the requested FQDN by calling the Domain Contact's phone number and obtaining a response confirming the Applicant's request for validation of the FQDN.
-(BR section 3.2.2.4.15); or - 8.
+(TLS BR section 3.2.2.4.15); or - 7.
 Having the Applicant demonstrate control over the requested FQDN by calling the DNS TXT Record Phone Contact's phone number and obtaining a confirming response to validate the ADN.
-(BR section 3.2.2.4.16); or - Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value within a file under the "/.well-known/pki-validation" directory on an Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
-(BR section 3.2.2.4.18), or - 10.
+(TLS BR section 3.2.2.4.16); or - 8.
+Having the Applicant demonstrate control over the requested FQDN by confirming the presence of a Random Value within a file under the "/.well-known/pki-validation" directory on an Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
+(TLS BR section 3.2.2.4.18), or - 9.
 Having the Applicant demonstrate control over the requested FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555 in accordance with BR section 3.2.2.4.19.
-(BR section 3.2.2.4.19).
+(TLS BR section 3.2.2.4.19).

-GlobalSign uses the methods above except for method 9 (BR 3.2.2.4.18) and method 10 (BR 3.2.2.4.19) for validating Wildcard FQDNs.
-Following redirects is supported for methods 9 (BR 3.2.2.4.18 and 10 (BR 3.2.2.4.19).
+GlobalSign uses the methods above except for method 9 (TLS BR 3.2.2.4.18) and method 10 (TLS BR 3.2.2.4.19) for validating Wildcard FQDNs.
+Following redirects is supported for methods 9 (TLS BR 3.2.2.4.18 and 10 (TLS BR 3.2.2.4.19).